gade-raghav/gade-raghav.github.io/_posts/2020-07-18-Is-it-easy-to-write-a-Weather-API.md

 What are you going to do?

 You're going to make a GET request to openweathermap-api which will return some data.
-You will use the requred data and return it as a json response.
+You will use the required data and return it as a JSON response.
 Simple?

 First set the environment variable **WEB_APPID**(api-key).
 It's always good to set api-key as an env variable and then use it in code.
-Code below is self explinatory except for the fact that this is the main method and SpringApplication.run is supposed to be in this method.WeatheController is class name.
+The code below is self-explanatory except for the fact that this is the main method and SpringApplication.run is supposed to be in this method.WeatheController is a class name.

 ```java
 //WeatherController.java